When we think of high-end brands, Gucci is often one of the first which comes to mind.

 When it first began, the company manufactured quality leather luggage items.
 Handbags and briefcases are still some of the most popular Gucci items.

 Gucci got his inspiration when he was working as an elevator operator in London’s swanky Savoy Hotel.
-He met famous celebrities such as Winston Churchill and Marilyn Monroe, and their accessories inspired him to start his own brand.
+He met global elites such as Winston Churchill, and their accessories inspired him to start his own brand.

 Among the first items to be made by Gucci were detachable leather bags for saddles.
 He sold them to keen horsemen in Italy.

 It’s easy to figure out where the recognizable horsebit logo came from.
 This logo was first seen in the 1950s and has remained a key part of the brand ever since.

 It was first seen on saddle bags before Gucci changed it to a silk addition and started using it on many other products, including jewelry and briefcases.